speedie1337/spmenu/themes/README.md

 spmenu has a profile feature, which allows you to quickly switch between configuration files.
 For this reason, it is possible to quickly switch between colorschemes.

+legacy/ contains themes applied through .Xresources, while the current directory contains themes included from spmenu.conf.

-Feel free to contribute your own colorschemes here.
+Feel free to contribute your own colorschemes here in either form.

-## Usage
+## Usage (.Xresources)

+**NOTE: These is nothing wrong with using the .Xresources themes, despite them having the 'legacy' name.**

 To switch between profiles in spmenu, you use Ctrl+Shift+p.
 It will spawn a list of installed profiles, but also allows you to add/remove profiles.